-Amscot - The Money Superstore logo
+Amscot - the Money Superstore logo

-Amscot - The Money Superstore
+Amscot - the Money Superstore in Orlando, FL

 Amscot offers in-person cash advances, check cashing, money orders, and bill payment at 220+ Florida branches — no credit check required.

-Amscot - The Money Superstore Review
+Amscot - the Money Superstore Review

 Amscot Financial was founded in 1989 by Ian MacKechnie and is headquartered in Tampa, Florida.
 Over three decades it has grown into Florida's largest provider of short-term cash advances and check cashing services, operating more than 220 retail branches exclusively within the state.
 The company is licensed by the Florida Office of Financial Regulation (License #FT20700107) and registered with FinCEN as a Money Services Business.
 It holds no CDFI, HUD, or NFCC certifications, which are not applicable to its business model.
 Its BBB rating is A+.

 Amscot's core product is the cash advance — a payday-style loan of up to $500 (Florida's legal cap), issued in $50 increments, at a fee of 10% of the amount plus a $3 state fee.
 A $100 advance, for example, costs $13 in total fees, with an APR equivalent of roughly 338.93% on a 14-day term.
 The company also offers an installment cash advance ranging from $100 to $1,000, with longer repayment terms.
-Beyond lending, Amscot provides check cashing (4.5% for payroll and handwritten checks; 9.9% for personal checks), free money orders, bill payment, wire transfers, prepaid access cards, notary services, ATM access at every branch, and fax, copy, and postage services.
-No credit check is required for cash advances, and funds are disbursed in person at the branch — not via ACH or digital transfer.
+Beyond lending, Amscot provides check cashing (4.5% for payroll and handwritten checks; 9.9% for personal checks), free money orders, bill payment, wire transfers, prepaid access cards, notary services, ATM access at every branch, and fax, copy, and postage services. eligibility claim to verify is required for cash advances, and funds are disbursed in person at the branch — not via ACH or digital transfer.

 What sets Amscot apart operationally is its scale and reliability within Florida.
 Many branches operate 365 days a year, with some open 24 hours, making it one of the few financial service providers available on holidays and overnight.
 Its one-stop-shop model — combining short-term lending, check cashing, and everyday financial services under one roof — is specifically designed for unbanked and underbanked consumers who need accessible, immediate financial services without a traditional bank relationship.
 An online application is available at amscot.com to initiate a cash advance, though completion and fund pickup must occur in person.